Community Code of Conduct

 Event organizers will enforce this code throughout the event.
-Each event is required to provide a Code of Conduct committee that receives, evaluates, and acts on incident reports.
+Each event is required to provide a Code of Conduct Committee that receives, evaluates, and acts on incident reports.
 Each event is required to provide contact information for the committee to attendees.
-The event Code of Conduct committee may (but is not required to) ask for advice from Open Source Community Africa Code of Conduct team.
-Open Source Community Africa Code of Conduct team can be reached by emailing firstname.lastname@example.org.
+The event Code of Conduct Committee may (but is not required to) ask for advice from the Open Source Community Africa Code of Conduct team.
+Open Source Community Africa Code of Conduct team can be reached by emailing [email protected].

 This Code of Conduct applies to the following online spaces:

-Each online space listed above is required to provide contact information for any administrators/moderators to Open Source Community Africa Code of Conduct team.
+Each online space listed above are required to provide contact information for any administrators/moderators to the Open Source Community Africa Code of Conduct team.

 Each online space listed above is encouraged to provide a welcome message with a link to this Code of Conduct and the contact information for making an incident report [email protected] to community members.